building-energy/ABCE_Open_Data_Project/datasets/3_EnergyPlus_simulation_data/README.md

 ## Files in this directory

-- 'eplusout.csv' - the original data file as created by the simulation package.
-- 'eplusout.csv-metadata.json' - a [CSVW metadata object](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/) which is created to provide additional information for the CSV file.
 - 'analysis_example.ipynb' - a Jupyter Notebook which provides an example of analysing this dataset.
 - 'create_metadata.ipynb' - a Jupyter Notebook which is used to create the 'eplusout.csv-metadata.json' file.
 Alternatively the metadata file could be [created manually](https://www.stevenfirth.com/csv-on-the-web-creating-descriptive-metadata-files/).
+- 'eplusout.csv' - the original data file as created by the simulation package.
+- 'eplusout.csv-metadata.json' - a [CSVW metadata object](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/) which is created to provide additional information for the CSV file.
+- 'time_series_plot.png' - an example plot created by the analysis in the Jupyter Notebook.

 ## Is this FAIR data?